itsyanik/numbers-game/README.md

 ## The Goal
 The main goal of this game is to teach kids the numeric order and also teach them about the unit / dozen division in the numbers.
 I have recieved feedback that this game helped accelerate the learning from 6 to 3 months.

+## How To Play
+Select a range of numbers to work with from 30 up to 100 (by default the game uses 30).
+The game will then randomize how they're displayed on your screen.
+The goal is to simply click on the numbers in numeric order, starting from zero.
+If you succeed the background turns green, else it turns red.
+After interacting with any cell they become unclickable and the opacity is set to 50% to facilitate visualization.

+Have fun!

 ### Design
 The original game was designed by the design team of the company I was at the time.
 This remake takes heavy inspiration from [term.ooo](https://term.ooo/) (the brazillian version of [Wordle](https://www.nytimes.com/games/wordle/index.html)).
 I have also removed anything that relates to that company to avoid complications.